Tommrodrigues/Blog/content/posts/Wi-Fi Cracking/index.md

 excerpt: We use Wi-Fi every day for everything from keeping in touch with friends and family to online banking.
 But how safe are we when we use Wi-Fi?
 ---

-Wi-Fi is something we all use use every day, and is essential for connecting our devices to the internet.
+Wi-Fi is something we all use every day, and is essential for connecting our devices to the internet.

 Yet, Wi-Fi has some key vulnerabilities which make it susceptible to cracking, potentially opening up networks for hackers to snoop around in.

-In this post I hope to highlight the importance of cyber security by demonstrating how simple Wi-Fi cracking can be.
+In this post, I hope to highlight the importance of cybersecurity by demonstrating how simple Wi-Fi cracking can be.

 ![image](./images/hacker.jpg)

 Nowadays, most wireless networks are secured using either [WPA](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access#WPA) or [WPA2](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access#WPA2).
 Both of which are vulnerable to the methods described in this post.

-Older networks are sometimes secured using [WEP](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy) — a totally insecure older standard which can be hacked without any password cracking whatsoever.
+Older networks are sometimes secured using [WEP](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy) — a totally insecure older standard that can be hacked without any password cracking whatsoever.

 A growing number of networks are being secured with [WPA3](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access#WPA3), the next generation of WPA.
 It is currently impervious to the methods described here, but there is speculation that it mightn't be as secure as we'd like to hope… Read more [here](https://www.forbes.com/sites/kateoflahertyuk/2019/04/11/flaws-in-wpa3-wi-fi-standard-allow-attackers-to-crack-passwords-and-view-traffic/#ac1ab617050c).